-This is a lesson for my ebook: 20 Favorite Exercises for Classical Guitar – For beginner to intermediate classical guitarists (Includes: notation, TAB, fingerings, practice tips).
+These are two lessons from my 20 Favorite Exercises for Classical Guitar – For beginner to intermediate classical guitarists (Includes: notation, TAB, fingerings, practice tips).
 This exercise, No. 6 & 7, aim to expose the beginner player to what is required of ascending and descending slur techniques (also called hammer-ons and pull-offs in guitar lingo).
 I walk through the exercise and then give a lesson with a few tips.
 This is the vertical exercise you’ve seen above but also a horizontal one.
-This comes via my Youtube Channel (HD Video Link).

 Intermediate Shifts and Slurs Combo Exercise

 This is a video lesson for my ebook: 20 Favorite Exercises for Classical Guitar – For beginner to intermediate classical guitarists (Includes: notation, TAB, fingerings, practice tips).
 This exercise & lesson, No. 14 – Intermediate Shifts and Slurs Exercise for Classical Guitar, is a great way for intermediate guitarists to practice both shifts and slurs all at once.
 I love these types combination exercises.
 The video walks you through the exercise and gives a small lesson.

 Makes perfect sense.
 Thank you for excellent tutorial.